 Flash Drive is available world-wide on Amazon.
-(To take advantage of Amazon’s marketing tools, the book is exclusive to Amazon – for now.)
-Click a link to check it out: Amazon.com, or Amazon Canada, or Amazon UK.
+Click a link to check it out: Amazon.com, or Amazon Canada, or Amazon UK, or Amazon Australia.
 Or find it on any other Amazon site around the globe.
+A paperback version is also available.

 This is a straight-up mystery story.
 Here’s the blurb: